 Plantar Fasciitis Specialists

 Are you an athlete who frequently participates in high-action sports?
 If so, you may be at an increased risk of experiencing plantar fasciitis.
 Plantar fasciitis is a common condition of the foot where damage or inflammation occurs to the connective tissue on the bottom of the foot.
 This can cause debilitating pain, especially after long periods of activity.
-Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis and treatment for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who are experiencing symptoms of plantar fasciitis.
+Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis and treatment for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who are experiencing symptoms of plantar fasciitis.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is Plantar Fasciitis?